Too Much Traffic: When a Park Gets Too Much Love

 I’ll start with my conclusion: if the parking lot at your intended trailhead is full, keep driving.
 Please.

-What’s happening in my own town is surely happening elsewhere.
+What’s happening in my own New Hampshire town is surely happening elsewhere, as the Covid pandemic affects outdoor recreation.
 A recent online meeting of the conservation commission, normally an under-the-radar board, drew plenty of viewers and plenty of questions (submitted in advance by email).
 Topic: what’s to be done with Wildcat Falls?
+(Update, 2025: the property is now called the Wildcat Conservation Area.)

 Wildcat Falls is one of the main conservation lands in town with a trail network.
 It’s along the Souhegan River, not far from where I live.
-In ordinary times – will I have to say “former times” eventually? – the small parking lot is ample for the number of people who come to walk their dogs, birdwatch, or enjoy sunning themselves by the falls that give the area its name.
+In ordinary times, the small parking lot can accommodate the manageable number of people who come to walk their dogs, birdwatch, or enjoy sunning themselves by the falls that give the area its name.

 Then came the pandemic.
 The neighboring state of Massachusetts has been hit much harder than New Hampshire, and accordingly has had more restrictions on recreation.
 So did Massachusetts residents stay home and wait for things to clear up?
 No, they did not.
 (And neither would I, in their place.)
 They headed over the border and discovered some of the little southern New Hampshire parks I’ve been raving about for years.

 That has meant a lot more action in Wildcat Falls.
-Combine our visitors with the locals who already love the place, and Wildcat Falls is being loved to death.
+Combine our visitors with the locals who already love the place, and Wildcat’s being loved to death.

-Like many local parks, Wildcat Falls is adjacent to a residential area.
-The parking lot for the trails is meant to hold maybe a dozen cars, though a few more can squeeze in with creative parking.
+This conservation land is adjacent to a residential area.
 What happens when the visitor census explodes?
-The visitors park on the local streets, blocking driveways and fire hydrants, and narrowing the streets to the point where emergency access – say, by a fire engine – could be impossible.
+The visitors to the conservation land park on the local streets, blocking driveways and fire hydrants, and narrowing the streets to the point where emergency access – say, by a fire engine – could be impossible.

 The conservation commission meeting was specially scheduled to give people a forum to vent about the parking, noise, and public health problems created by the additional visitors.
 No decisions were made that evening.
 There were plenty of suggestions, though, ranging from “tow the cars” to “close the park.”
 I’m not sure from what direction a solution will come, but for now, I am avoiding the area and taking my walking shoes elsewhere.